 EHIC grants the right to receive necessary medical care during your stay in the European Union and in the European Economic Area under the same conditions and at the same cost (free in some countries) as people insured in that country.

+Please be aware that EHIC is not an alternative to travel insurance, does not cover patients’ costs when travelling for the purpose of medical treatment and does not guarantee free services.
 EHIC or its replacement certificate gives you the right to necessary healthcare during a temporary stay under the same rules and rights as for Estonian insured persons.
 Always show your EHIC along with your ID.

 - Inges (health insurance contract can be signed online);